avwsolutions/DOD-AMS-Workshop/workshop.md

 $ /opt/logstash/bin/logstash -e 'input { stdin { } } output { stdout {} }'
 ```
 After the logstash agent is initialized, it is waiting for input.
 Now type in '*Hello DevOpsDays AMS2016*' and press <ENTER>.
-You will see logstash to respond to that with a message.
+You will see logstash respond to that command with a message:

 ```
 Settings: Default pipeline workers: 1